 Upper West Side

 207 Front St.

 OK, shaved ice treat shop Snowdays does not technically serve ice cream, but its derivative of Taiwanese and Korean shaved ices, which is fluffy (like snow), is actually creamy and tastes like ice cream.
 Pretty cool, right?
 The business has operated a shop in the East Village for years, and now there's also a Brooklyn store in Bay Ridge.
 Flavors can be as exotic as Roasted Black Sesame or as basic as Sweet Milk, and they have great toppings from the classics like Oreos and M&Ms to a cereal-lovers dream with Fruity Pebbles and Cap’n Crunch (and many more!)

 241 East 10th St.

 For Fish-shaped Cones and Interesting Options: Taiyaki NYC

 Taiyaki is a kind of fish in Japan, but don’t let that confuse you.
 Taiyaki NYC sells fish-shaped waffle cones filled with soft serve (a popular street food in Japan) because, why not?
 Yet another treat that made appearances on Instagram feeds everywhere, this unusual dessert is pretty and delicious.
 And the cones aren’t just filled with ice cream — they also have custard or red bean paste in them if you like — alongside unusual ice cream flavors like matcha or black sesame.
-For those traditionalists looking to try this, no worries, you can get the cone and the custard or bean paste with chocolate or vanilla, too.
-Find the original store in Little Italy, and newer outposts in Williamsburg and Flushing; all are open offering takeout.
+For those traditionalists looking to try this, you can get the cone and the custard or bean paste with chocolate or vanilla, too.
+Find the original store in Little Italy, and newer outposts in Williamsburg and Flushing.

 119 Baxter St.